LGBTQ adoption and parenting in Australia

 Law in Australia with regard to children is often based on what is considered to be in the best interest of the child.
 The traditional and often used assumption is that children need both a mother and a father, which plays an important role in divorce and custodial proceedings, and has carried over into adoption and fertility procedures.
 As of April 2018 all Australian states and territories allow adoption by same-sex couples.
+In April 2025, it was formally announced that Medicare rebates would now include single individuals and same-sex couples who undergo IVF treatments, but not surrogacy - for decades only heterosexual couples could access the Medicare rebates on IVF treatments.
+It also removed the outdated and archaic definitions of infertility.

 Overview

 Legislative progress

 Since April 2018, adoption by same-sex couples is legally available in all jurisdictions of Australia.

 South Australia, introduced a bill to the South Australian Parliament that allows same-sex couples to adopt children in September 2016 and which passed the Parliament in December 2016.
 That bill received Royal Assent a week later and took effect in February 2017.

 In Queensland, same-sex couples have been legally allowed to adopt since passage of a law in November 2016.
 Single LGBT people may adopt in some states, but individuals seeking to adopt are considered less of a priority than couples and lengthy waiting lists for adoption make it virtually impossible.
 Individuals may usually only adopt a child with special needs or in cases of exceptional circumstances.

 Western Australia became the first Australian state to allow same-sex adoptions when its Labor government passed the Acts Amendment (Lesbian and Gay Law Reform) Act 2002 which in turn amended the Adoption Act 1994 (WA).
 This allowed same-sex couples to adopt in accordance with criteria that assesses the suitability of couples and individuals to be parents, regardless of sexual orientation.

 Australia's first legal gay adoption, by two men, occurred in Western Australia in June 2007.
 Subsequently, on 2 August 2007, the federal government under Prime Minister John Howard announced it would legislate to stop same-sex couples adopting a child from overseas, and would further not recognise adopted children of same-sex couples.
 The federal Coalition's proposed Family Law (Same Sex Adoption) Bill would amend the Family Law Act 1975 and override state and territory laws that currently cover international adoptions.
 The bill was due to be introduced in the spring 2007 session of parliament, but has been taken off the agenda following the 2007 federal election.

 In July 2009 the NSW Law and Justice Committee decided that the Adoption Act 2000 should be amended to allow same-sex couples the right to adopt.
 Committee chair Christine Robertson said, "The committee has concluded that reform to allow same-sex couples to adopt will help to ensure that the best interests of children are met by our adoption laws and all recommendations were implemented in 2010."